 Upon first glance, Zadar was nothing of what I was expecting.
-Outside of the city center, many of the building are falling a part.
+Outside of the city center, many of the building are falling apart.
 Decay has touched each building as time and humidity has done its work to the stone structures.
 It’s an old city and with historical roots that stem all the way back to the stone ages.
 An ancient city placed on the Adriatic Sea with a long history of shipping and travel industry which has passed through its harbor.

 As usual, I dove into this new city with no plan and a little research on what to expect.
 After all, I am an adventurer!
 And I was able to find plenty of fun affordable things to do for those who want to have some good cheap fun.
 Here is a small list of things you can do and see for next to nothing in Zadar.

 Note: I have converted the prices below into Euros but the currency in Croatia is Kunas, however, most places accept Euros.
+XE currency converter.

 Be A Beach Bum

 While you’re out and about you can head to the beach!
 The summers are very hot in Croatia and it can difficult to walk around and explore the city in the heat of July.
-It was for us… so we decided to cool off at the beach.
+It was for us… so I decided to cool off at the beach.

 The closest public beach is Kolovare Beach.
 It’s about a 10-15 minute walk from the city center and, if you don’t have many things to carry, it’s a nice way to see the size of the city.
 Otherwise, there is plenty of parking space if you have a car.
-Be warned we took our trip the last week of July and it is incredibly hot and the beaches are full so if you go in this time of the year, make sure to get to the beach early and bring lots of sun screen.
+Be warned we took our trip the last week of July and it is incredibly hot and the beaches are full so if you go in this time of the year, make sure to get to the beach early and bring lots of sunscreen.

 If you get there early you’ll be able to find a shady spot to lay under and stay cool.
 The water was a lovely place to cool off but the chaos of people made a little less pleasurable.
 I would suggest coming in May or September, the heat won’t be as terrible and the crowds will also probably be less crazy.

 The beach has a diving board on one side where you can jump straight into the sea.
-It also has an air ballooned water playground where kids can jump and slip and slid around.
+It also has an air ballooned water playground where kids can jump and slip and slide around.
 If you need a snack or beverage there is also a few bars and small stands you can get a cold drink or an ice cream at, so don’t worry if you forgot to pack a lunch.

 All of the Croatian water places we went to the beaches and rivers were all pebbles and rocks, so I highly recommend bringing water shoes to protect your feet.
 It hurts walking in and out of the water several times on the hot sharp stones.